Attack of the Beast Creatures: Release

 Although Beast Creatures was completed in 1983, it remained shelved for two years before it was picked up for distribution by Joseph Brenner, whose company Joseph Brenner Associates specialized in distributing independent and foreign films.
 Brenner had earlier distributed films such as the Hong Kong science fiction film Infra-Man (1975), and the original Texas Chain Saw Massacre for a short time in 1977.
 The filmmakers had originally planned to release the film under the title Hell Island, however Brenner, the film's distributor, felt that it was not catchy enough.
-After the filmmakers threw out other suggestions for possible titles, which included Beast Creatures, before Brenner decided upon Attack of the Beast Creatures as its new title.
+After they threw out other suggestions for possible titles, which included Beast Creatures, before Brenner decided upon Attack of the Beast Creatures as its new title.
 It was released in the United States on VHS by World Video Pictures Inc. on July 12, 1985.
 It was released on VHS in West Germany by Rebell Video in 1988, under the alternate titles, Beast Creatures, and Hell Island.
 These copies of the film have long since been out of print, and are considered extremely rare.
 The film subsequently fell into obscurity, which Stanley would later attribute to distributor Brenner's lack of promotion for the film.
 In 2006, Stanley worked with producer Szlinsky to release the film for the first time on DVD, which was made available through order on the official website for the film.
 The website has since fallen out of commission as of 2020.